Cranbrook aims to become a showcase development through an exciting national programme intended to put health at the heart of new communities.

 - Contributing healthy messages for Cranbrook Education Campus “thought for the week”

-- Safe online health information skills training using recommended sites, to community champions in Cranbrook’s volunteer library
+- Safe online health information skills training using recommended sites, to community champions in Cranbrook’s Library

-- Supporting mental wellbeing through purchase of Reading Agency's Reading Well Mood-Boosting and Books-on-Prescription book collections for the Education Campus and volunteer library
+- Supporting mental wellbeing through purchase of Reading Agency's Reading Well Mood-Boosting and Books-on-Prescription book collections for the Education Campus and Cranbrook Library

 - Catering support for monthly Mocktail Bar - alcohol-free evening for residents run by teenagers, volunteers and partners

 - Premier League Kicks at the Education Campus on Saturday evenings

 - Signage advising shared pavement-use by pedestrians and cyclists

 - Review of evidence from academic literature for successful health messaging activities, to inform what might work well in Cranbrook's community.